 This major is best suited for the student wishing to pursue upon completing his/her associate degree, a bachelor's degree in Accounting and also to work toward a CPA.
 With advanced degrees/certifications and relevant job experience, you can secure rewarding positions such as an Accounting Manager, Internal Auditor, Financial Analyst, Tax Accountant, or Comptroller in accounting firms, industry, governmental agencies, and nonprofit organizations.
 The A.S. in Accounting is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
-For more information, please visit http://www.acbs.org (http:// www.acbs.org/).
+For more information, please visit https://acbsp.org/